seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 Existing ``PyArray_Descr`` fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Although not extensively used outside of NumPy itself, the currentl ``PyArray_Descr`` is a public structure.
+Although not extensively used outside of NumPy itself, the currently ``PyArray_Descr`` is a public structure.
-This is especially also true for the ``ArrFunctions`` strcuture stored in the ``f`` field.
+This is especially also true for the ``ArrFunctions`` structure stored in the ``f`` field.
 Due to compatibility they may need remain supported for a very long time, with the possibility of replacing them by functions that dispatch to a newer API.